 How does an internship for credit work?

-To earn academic credit for an internship, students enroll in an Internships & Prior Learning class (EXL/IPL 300) at the same time as they complete their internship experience.
-Students pay tuition for the class.
-Students earn credit by completing a course where you reflect on your internship learning experience.
+To earn academic credit for an internship, students enroll in an Internships & Prior Learning class (IPL 300) at the same time as they complete their internship experience.
+Students pay tuition for the class and earn credit by completing coursework where they reflect on the internship learning experience.
 These internships were formerly called Applied Study Terms, or ASTs.

 Frequently Asked Questions